5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 1. start a new `screen` (if you do not have screen: `sudo apt-get install screen` or similar for other distro's)
 3. cd to the install of the Whatsspy (for example `/var/www/whatsspy/`) and execute `` `which php` api/tracker.php``.
 4. If all runs well it starts spamming information about privacy options and polls.
-5. It keeps polling every 2 seconds and outputs any statusses on the screen.
+5. It keeps polling every second and outputs any statuses on the screen.
 6. You can exit the screen by using `Ctrl+a` and after that `Ctrl+d` (detaching the screen) in your terminal/Putty.